gergzk/asset-projection/README.md

 There is not yet a direct plan to do end-to-end scenarios, the goal is just a set of APIs to facilitate e2e analysis.

 Concepts:
 Everything is centered around an IAsset that builds a tick-based conditional model.
 A tick is standardized to be 1 month, because it's unusual for long-term planning to need more granularity than that.
 The model uses ticks (as opposed to point-in-time) because the idea is to map the motion of assets per month.
 With a point-in-time model, the burden is placed on both the engine to track time directly, as well as on the IAsset developer to support arbitrary time windows.
 In other words, a monthly tick-based model seems to be a good simplification of reality for consumer and developer alike.
+All operations should be done in present-day money.

 There are a large set of IAsset implementations.
 Each takes necessary initial data through its constructor, and can of course expand on functionality as desired.
 Some of the existing IAssets are:
 1. Salary - a monthly salary, possibly with growth factored in